CityofToronto/bdit_data-sources/volumes/miovision/README.md

 1) Update the column `date_decommissioned` on table [`miovision_api.intersections`](#intersections) to include the decommissioned date.
 The `date_decommissioned` is the date of the *last timestamp from the location* (so if the last row has a `datetime_bin` of '2020-06-15 18:39', the `date_decommissioned` is '2020-06-15').

 2) Remove aggregated data on the date the camera is decommissioned.
-Manually remove decommissioned machines' data from tables `miovision_api.volumes_15min_mvt` (see [Warning](#Warning)) and `miovision_api.volumes_15min`.
+Manually remove decommissioned machines' data from tables `miovision_api.volumes_15min_mvt` and `miovision_api.volumes_15min`.
 Dont worry about other tables that they are linked to since we have set up the ON DELETE CASCADE functionality.
 If the machine is taken down on 2020-06-15, we are not aggregating any of the data on 2020-06-15 as it may stop working at any time of the day on that day.

 3) Done.
 Removing intersections is short and simple.